Things To Do Before Leaving For Travel Nursing Job Image

 6) Take Care of Prescription Medications

 Dealing with prescription medications can be a nuisance while on assignment.
 Make sure that you stock up on as much as you can prior to leaving home.
-Also, prior to obtaining medical coverage, make sure that any prescriptions you’re taking are covered by the new plan.
+Also, prior to obtaining medical coverage, make sure your new health plan covers the medications you’re currently taking.
+Here again, health plans don’t all cover the same medications.

 7) Notify Family and/or Friends of Your Itinerary

-Make sure that people have a detailed description of your itinerary.
+Make sure that you provide family and friends with a detailed description of your itinerary.
 Also, be sure to let someone know that you’ll be checking in daily during the migration portion of the assignment.
+Please do not underestimate the importance of these safety precautions.

 8) Confirm all Reservations